CBSE Affiliation 2025: July Circular Changes Everything

 Infrastructure Deficiencies

-Land not contiguous (multiple non-touching plots) • Insufficient built-up area for sections requested • Computer lab with inadequate 1:20 ratio • Library with insufficient books/space • Boundary wall not pucca or <6 feet • Playground inadequate for 200m track • Missing CWSN ramps/facilities
+Land not contiguous (multiple non-touching plots) • Insufficient total built-up area for sections requested • Computer lab below the minimum 40 computers / 1:18 ratio • Library with insufficient books/space • Boundary wall not pucca • Playground inadequate for the 200-metre athletics track • Missing CwSN ramps/facilities

 CBSE Affiliation Consulting Services